matthewscharles/instrument-maker/documentation/manual/learning-pd-through-im.md

 ### What is Instrument Maker?

 Instrument Maker is a toolkit for making music quickly with sensors.
-This includes a library: a set of objects that have been designed as an introduction to audio coding.
+This includes a library for Pure Data: a set of objects that have been designed as an introduction to audio coding.

 The core aim is to enable beginners to make a wide range of sounds in a musical context, within a matter of minutes.
-The user should receive a basic idea of how dataflow programming works, but fulfil the goal of meaningfully making sound as soon as possible.
+The user should receive a basic idea of how dataflow programming works, but fulfil the goal of making sound with some commonly accepted musical qualities (e.g fitting to the notes of a scale) as soon as possible.
 It is then up to the individual to decide whether they wish to dig deeper into the programming itself.

 Instrument Maker objects can be used alongside regular Pure Data objects, so that the transition to usual Pure Data objects can take place gradually.

-## Resources
+## Hardware resources

-At present, the code functions best with the following items:
+At present, the Instrument Maker code functions best with the following items:

 - Arduino (made easier with an Instrument Maker shield)
 - Touch Board
 - Bela
 - Raspberry Pi

-Although these resources can be used to control motors, lights, and other outputs, at present the Instrument Maker library is designed to work one way: to convert sensor information into audio (whether you prefer to think of this as vibration, sound, or music).
-Therefore any connection mentioned below, other than a speaker output, can be assumed to be an input.
+Although these resources can be used to control motors, lights, and other outputs, at present the Instrument Maker library is designed to work one way: to convert sensor information into audio signals (whether you prefer to think of this as vibration, sound, or music).

+Therefore, apart from microphones and speakers any external connection mentioned below can be assumed to be a sensor input.

 ## Anatomy of a Pure Data object